 - You are getting medical testing or preparing for it.

 - You have a migraine and need to go home.

 - You have personal business.

-- You have an appointment with an attorney to get wills, set up a trust, advanced directives, etc.
+- You have an appointment with an attorney to sort out a will or advanced directive, set up a trust, etc.

 - You have a financial planning appointment.